Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 A couple of big things separate backhand and forehand (or sidearm, as some refer to it): your range of motion and muscle groups that are utilized.
 With backhand, your range of motion is farther: the disc travels from behind your body to a full extension outwards.
 The disc is able to fly farther due to having that range of motion to gather speed.

 You’re also utilizing different (and larger) muscle groups to generate power when you’re throwing backhand.
 You’ll draw from your arm muscles and your legs, hips, core, and shoulders to drive that disc explosively.
-Forehand shots also use these muscle groups, but to a lesser extent.
+Forehand shots also use these muscle groups to a lesser extent.

 Your wrist is also an important player here.
 Your wrist angle determines your throwing angle, and the main three are hyzer, flat, and anhyzer.
 You’ll complete your follow-through upon the disc’s release, carrying all your motion to the side.